 Finding a fissure is only half the battle.
 The real crystals lie several feet below the surface and you need to understand vein dyke rockhounding techniques if you are to be successful.

 A typical productive dig requires excavating 4 feet or more to reach the point at which crystals lie beneath the frost layer.
-The deeper you go, the closer you get to original crystal-growth zones where minerals formed undisturbed and have rested without the harmful effects of weathering.
+The deeper you go, the closer you get to original crystal-growth zones where minerals have formed undisturbed and have rested without the harmful effects of weathering.
 In the shallow soils of the Bancroft area tree roots use the underlying fissures for anchorage and water so you will be as much tackling the tangle as the rock and soil.
 As you get deeper there are also the issues of unstable rock and removal of debris.
-We at Dark Star find that digging is sometimes a 2 person operation and to climb back out we use a ladder or a three sided TV antenna - the antenna is better as nobody steals it.

 How Different Country Rocks Control Mineral Behavior in Vein Dykes